dustinblackman/runvendor/README.md

   runvendor github.com/onsi/ginkgo/ginkgo -v -r .
 ```

-If you commit your vendor folder, I'd recommend adding the bincache to your `.gitignore`.
+If you commit your vendor folder, I'd recommend adding the .bin to your `.gitignore`.

 ```
-  echo "vendor/bincache/" >> .gitignore
+  echo "vendor/.bin/" >> .gitignore
 ```